Injured in a Peoria Car Accident?

 - Follow the doctor’s orders.
 After you seek medical attention, follow-up exactly as the medical practitioner suggests.
 A claims adjuster will look to see if you did not follow instructions and will use that to reduce any pain and suffering compensation.

 - Maintain all medical billing and medical records.
 Maintain all records and billing statements; these will be used as support in the demand letter.

 - Hire an attorney.
 Before or after contacting your auto insurance, you want to hire an attorney if injuries are involved.
 As mentioned above, an auto insurance company’s priority is its own interests; they are under no obligation to protect you and your rights.
 An attorney, on the other hand, if hired, is obligated to protect you and your rights.
-Hiring an experienced car accident lawyer in Peoria will benefit you in more than just the obvious ways, but you will be able to focus on healing and not worry about what’s going to happen tomorrow.
+Hiring an experienced car accident lawyer in Peoria will benefit you in more than just the obvious ways, so you can focus on healing and not worry about what’s going to happen tomorrow.

 What is a demand letter?

 A demand letter is used in the claims process, particularly when you are making a third-party claim.
 Your attorney will draft the letter after a full investigation and collection of the evidence.
 The demand letter will include: